 4. D.I.Y. as Much as Possible

-You can save a substantial amount of money by doing the things yourself.
+You can save a substantial amount of money by doing things yourself.
 Handling the tasks you are able to do yourself on your own such as painting, sanding or even clean-up means that you do not have to pay someone else to do this for you.
 This can save a good chunk of money, as hiring manpower makes up a big part of home repair costs.

 5. Schedule Repairs for Off-Season Times